ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-3-continuing-mires-end.md

 - **Murder Attempt Revealed**: Crowd admits "we cut the rope, we let him go" - attempted killing
 - **Holya's Shock**: Townmaster unaware of assassination attempt on Davirith
 - **Davirith's Trauma**: Silent and shocked at learning of murder attempt
+- **Graceful Forgiveness**: Davirith forgives Holya for not knowing about assassination attempt
+- **No Retribution**: Holya chooses not to take action against assassination conspirators
+- **Party Gratitude**: Davirith credits party for helping him through crisis
+- **Community Acceptance**: Settlement seems to accept resolution without punishment
+- **Departure Consideration**: Davirith notes it may be necessary to leave town
+- **Hope Philosophy**: "There is always a chance of redemption, a chance of seeing the light"
+- **Generous Accommodation**: Holya provides free room and board, apologizes for stress caused

 ## 🎭 Character Moments
 ### Davirith (Scapegoated Investigator)